The current release version of LinkEase is 58

 LinkEase may not be able to concurrently access databases that have been opened by DataEase 4.53 on a Windows NT workstation (this is a DataEase problem).

 LinkEase correctly passes 6-digit integer from a floating point field to NetPlus version 2.7.5, but when displayed the last digit is replaced by a zero (this is a DataEase NetPlus problem).

-The following problems in release 57 will be fixed in release 58:
+The following problems in release 57 were fixed in release 58:

 Tables with exactly 255 fields may cause LinkEase to crash.

 LinkEase may return errors when trying to process more than about 40 re-entrant queries concurrently because of a limit in the number of temporary files available.

 LinkEase may return various Deadlock and other Locking errors.

 The following problems in release 56 were fixed in release 57:

 LinkEase may not return a result set when a key field is Numeric.